Management - Graduate

 Admission will be conditional on:

-Financial Management and Capital Market (1244)
+Financial Management and Capital Markets (1244)

 Registration and admission requirements